Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “Produced with a molecular printer.
 Compositionally, there shouldn’t be any difference from the real thing.
 It's a prototype developed by Moshi clan's cultivation crafters.”

-“The real thing isn't this bitter! –Wait, it's bitter because it’s real?
-Mm...if that's how it is then I want some printed sugar and milk too.”
+“The real thing's not this bitter!
+Wait, is this bitter because it’s real?
+Hmm... if that's how it is then I want some printed sugar and milk too.”

 “I’ll be sure to pass on your high praise, Magiri.”

-Magiri then sat on the corner of the wagon frame, hair messy, clad in only her panties and bra.
-She brought the coffee cup to her sleepy face to drink, then picked up a sandwich from the basket and stuffed her cheeks.
+Magiri then sat on the corner of the wagon frame.
+She was only dressed in a bra and panties, and her hair was a mess.
+She brought the coffee cup to her sleepy face to take a sip, then picked up a sandwich from the basket and stuffed her cheeks.
 Every now and then she'd say, “Sorry about this” and Sivi would respond with “It's okay.”
 A distance of 15 centimeters separated the two.

 “Y'know, Vi, I keep telling you that you don't have to stick around a gloomy auntie like me.
 You’re quite popular, and I'm sure you've got so many better options out there.”